aytugonan/aytugonan.github.io/_pages/cv.md

 Aytuğ ONAN, Ph.D.

-Associate Professor of Computer Science and Engineering
+Professor of Computer Science and Engineering

 Division of Computer Software, Department of Computer Engineering,